 👍 Your resume will improve, with Portuguese often required by employers

 If you are a speaker of Spanish already, it makes perfect sense to choose Portuguese as your next language.
-According to the British Council, only 5% of the Brazilian population are able to communicate in English.
+According to the British Council, only 5% of the Brazilian population is able to communicate in English.

 Both Portugal and Brazil are home to fascinating cultures which can only be explored properly if you are able to understand the language.